PresentationsAn Investigation of Terminology and Syntax in Japanese and US Patents and the Implications for the Patent Translator

 5.4 One-Sentence Rule

-A claim in a US patent is basically a single sentence, starting most often with the phrase "What is claimed is," and completed by a noun clause representing the invention.
-In the case of a multiple-claim patent (the usual case), there is a slight modification in that the introductory phrase ends in a colon and is followed by a series of numbered noun clauses, each one capable of completing a sentence after the introductory clause.
+A claim in a US patent is basically a single sentence, starting most often with the phrase "What is claimed is," and completed by a noun phrase representing the invention.
+In the case of a multiple-claim patent (the usual case), there is a slight modification in that the introductory phrase ends in a colon and is followed by a series of numbered noun phrases, each one capable of completing a sentence after the introductory phrase.

 The one-sentence rule must not be violated in claims, regardless of any perceived advantages in doing so.

 The following facetious (and also probably unpatentable) invention is presented as an example of the typical structure of claims in a patent with both independent and dependent claims.

 What is claimed is:

 a plurality of gaming machines located inside said main enclosure, each of which has an aperture, said aperture having a shape and size that allows small playing objects to be inserted into said gaming machine, and means to propel said small playing objects which is controllable from the outside of said gaming machine;